tetsuo/tetsuo.github.io/articles/binproto.md

            └─ 60-bits   └─ 4-bits
 ```

-This simple structure prefaces each message with its size, enabling binproto to efficiently determine message boundaries within a continuous byte stream.
+_Length-prefix framing_ is a technique that prepends each message with its length, allowing the receiver to efficiently determine message boundaries within a continuous byte stream.

 ## Message structure